Baja, Hungary: Location

 Baja is located on the left bank of the river, on the Great Hungarian Plain.
 However, Baja is more similar to the cities of Transdanubia.
 To the east, arable crops such as maize, wheat and barley are grown.

 Climate

-Baja is at the meeting of the continental and mediterranean region of Hungary.
-The summers are hot (the temperature sometimes goes up to 36–37 °C) and stifling, while the winters are cold and snowy.
-It often rains in the spring.
-At summertime extreme torrential rains are getting common every now and then in the region.
+Baja is at the meeting of the continental and mediterranean regions of Hungary.
+Summer is hot (temperatures sometimes reach 36–37 °C) and stifling, and extreme torrential rains are getting common in the region.
+Winter is cold and snowy.
+There is often rain in the spring.